 The Importance of Amazon Product Reviews

-Here’s five reasons why product reviews matter so much:
+Here are five reasons why product reviews matter so much:

-- They can help boost sales: Customers don’t have the luxury of inspecting a product in person and asking the merchant questions about it in real time.
+- They can help boost sales: Customers don’t have the luxury of inspecting a product in person and asking the merchant questions about it in real-time.
 So, they rely on the experiences of others by reading their reviews.
 If you have a cadre of (good) reviews, then it helps increase your chances of ‘convincing’ a consumer to buy a product.

 - They can help build trust in your reputation and brand: When it comes to selling online, reputation is almost everything.
 And if you have a good one by virtue of almost all buyers saying excellent things about you, then it stands to reason future buyers will feel more positively about taking a chance on you, too.